cthos/torchbearer-tracker/readme.md

 ## GM Sheet

 The GM sheet helps track phases, current light levels, allows you to roll for camp checks, etc.

+# Credits

+This app made possible by Brobots #100-day-challenge. :cake: